Gulf Island Reports Fourth Quarter and Full-Year 2022 Results

-/EIN News/ -- THE WOODLANDS, Texas , March 28, 2023 (GLOBE NEWSWIRE) -- Gulf Island Fabrication, Inc. (NASDAQ: GIFI) (“Gulf Island” or the “Company”), a leading steel fabricator and service provider to the industrial and energy sectors, today announced results for the fourth quarter and full-year 2022.
+THE WOODLANDS, Texas , March 28, 2023 (GLOBE NEWSWIRE) -- Gulf Island Fabrication, Inc. GIFI ("Gulf Island" or the "Company"), a leading steel fabricator and service provider to the industrial and energy sectors, today announced results for the fourth quarter and full-year 2022.

 FOURTH QUARTER 2022 SUMMARY (as compared to the fourth quarter 2021)